Neokarm/neokarm-examples/boto3/README.md

 All the available enpoints can be seen in the the cluster : **Help** > **API Endpoints**

-## Before you begin

-Create programmatic access keys:
+> Create programmatic access keys:

 * Log in to the cluster with the relevant user